-Los Angeles celebrates Gay Pride in early June (June 7 to 9 in 2013), to honor what many consider to be one of the foremost events in the history of lesbian and gay rights, the Stonewall Riots, which took place on June 28, 1969 at Manhattan's Stonewall gay bar.
-Los Angeles Gay Pride was begun just a year after Stonewall, in 1970, and has been growing stronger every year since - this year will be the 43rd anniversary of Los Angeles Gay Pride, or "LA PRIDE," as its organizers officially call it.
+Los Angeles celebrates Gay Pride in early June (June 6 to 8 in 2014), to honor what many consider to be one of the foremost events in the history of lesbian and gay rights, the Stonewall Riots, which took place on June 28, 1969 at Manhattan's Stonewall gay bar.
+Los Angeles Gay Pride was begun just a year after Stonewall, in 1970, and has been growing stronger every year since - this year will be the 44th anniversary of Los Angeles Gay Pride, or "LA PRIDE," as its organizers officially call it.
 It's produced by Christopher Street West and takes place in L.A.'s most gay-identified area, the city of West Hollywood.
-There's usually a fun celeb parade Grand Marshall - last year it was actress Molly Ringwald.

 On Friday night, things kick off with the new LA Pride Purple Party "Celebration of Women," a highlight of which is the Dyke March, which takes place at on San Vicente Boulevard just south of Santa Monica Boulevard at 7:30 pm.
 A free party takes place throughout the evening (from about 5 pm until midnight), and events include a drumming circle, women on motorcycles, prominent community speakers, and entertainers including top DJs, comic Jenny McNulty, and performers Uh Huh Her and Luciana.